survivejs/webpack-book/manuscript/02_webpack_compared.md

 Task runners are great tools on a high level.
 They allow you to perform operations in a cross-platform manner.
 The problems begin when you need to splice various assets together and produce bundles.
 This is the reason we have *bundlers*, such as Browserify, Brunch, or webpack.

 For a while, a solution known as [RequireJS](http://requirejs.org/) was popular.
 The idea was to provide an asynchronous module definition and build on top of that.
 The format, AMD, is covered in greater detail later in this chapter.
-Fortunately the standards have caught up and RequireJS seems more like a curiosity now.
+Fortunately, the standards have caught up and RequireJS seems more like a curiosity now.

 There are a couple of developing alternatives as well.
 I have listed a couple of these below: